ember-learn/guides-source/guides/release/templates/writing-helpers.md

 ### Class-based Helpers

 Generated helpers are simply functions.
-They are passed inputs (parameters and a hash), they perform an operation on those inputs, and return a single output.
+They are passed arguments (positional and named), they perform an operation on those inputs, and return a single output.
 They have no side-effects and don't save any information that is used on subsequent runs of the function.